dofusdude/dofusdude-java/docs/SetsApi.md

     Integer filterMinHighestEquipmentLevel = 195; // Integer | only results where the equipment with the highest level is above or equal to this value
     Integer filterMaxHighestEquipmentLevel = 200; // Integer | only results where the equipment with the highest level is below or equal to this value
     Integer limit = 8; // Integer | maximum number of returned results
-    Boolean filterIsCosmetic = true; // Boolean | filter sets based on if they only got cosmetic items in it.
-If true, the item ids are for the cosmetic endpoints instead of equipment. try {
+    Boolean filterContainsCosmeticsOnly = true; // Boolean | filter sets based on if they only got cosmetic items in it.
+If true, the item ids are for the cosmetic endpoints instead of equipment.
+    Boolean filterContainsCosmetics = true; // Boolean | filter sets based on if they got any cosmetic items in it try {
-      List<ListEquipmentSet> result = apiInstance.getSetsSearch(language, game, query, filterMinHighestEquipmentLevel, filterMaxHighestEquipmentLevel, limit, filterIsCosmetic);
+      List<ListEquipmentSet> result = apiInstance.getSetsSearch(language, game, query, filterMinHighestEquipmentLevel, filterMaxHighestEquipmentLevel, limit, filterContainsCosmeticsOnly, filterContainsCosmetics);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling SetsApi#getSetsSearch");